dpriskorn/LexSAOB/README.md

 This script can easily be modified to create new lexemes for every word found in the list from SAOB.
 Unfortunately that is not legal because of the database protection law.

+## Thanks
+Big thanks to Magnus Sälgö for reverse engineering of the SAOB website to make this possible. <3

 ## Requirements
 * wikibaseintegrator